HTTP-Requests/anti-motd-scanner/README.md

 **This is a dumb idea/i dont like how you did this**
 > Im new here, cut me some slack.
 Bug reports/suggestions are welcomed in issues.

+## Testing
+Ive tested this using the methods real scanners use (mcstatus) and simple minecraft clients.

 # Config File.
 Explanation on how to use the config is inside `config.yml` although heres a more in depth explanation;
 ```yml